 In addition to using Starling satellite technology to understand where forest is being cleared, we are working with stakeholders to identify motives for land conversion.
 In 2020, we invested in Earthworm Foundation’s Kumacaya Initiative, an independent verification system that employs local people to monitor activities and record any environmental, community and labor grievances observed by local communities.
 By combining insights from Kumacaya with data collected by Starling and engaging with the relevant companies and stakeholders, we can identify solutions that prevent deforestation and biodiversity loss while supporting local community livelihoods.

-In 2020, we also contributed to the provision of alternative livelihoods for community members in two local villages outside of our supply chain.
+In 2020, we began contributing to the provision of alternative livelihoods for community members in two local villages outside of our supply chain.
 Following a year of engagement facilitated by Earthworm Foundation, 30 community members who previously worked as illegal loggers are now cultivating local multi-purpose trees including durian, dog fruit, areca nut and candlenut.
 Nestlé funding supported the development of village nurseries to prepare these, and other, local seedlings to help restore forests.
 Earthworm Foundation will continue supporting these communities until the new plantations generate satisfactory yields.
-In 2021, we aim to expand this work to an additional three villages in the area and train a local forest patrol group.
+We aim to expand this work to additional villages in the area and train a local forest patrol group.